kizniche/Mycodo/mycodo-manual.rst

 (`sous-vide <https://en.wikipedia.org/wiki/Sous-vide>`__), to name a few.

-Timers can be set to trigger events based on specific dates and times or according to durations of time.
-Timers are fairly basic, but can be configured in very complex ways.
-Don't underestimate a good timer.
+Conditionals can be set to trigger events based on specific dates and times or according to durations of time.
+Conditionals are fairly basic, but can be configured in very complex ways.
+Don't underestimate a good conditional.

 Frequently Asked Questions
 ==========================